TheRealToxicDev/ToxicAntiCheat/README.md

 **Install:**
 * Drop folder into your resources directory
-* add "start esx_anticheat" to your server.cfg
+* add "start ToxicAntiCheat" to your server.cfg
 * add the sql file to your database and start your server.

 **PLEASE NOTE: If you have installed the tables for FiveM-BanSql before, you can skip running the sql as it they are the same.**